-Within the overall control arrangements, the system of internal financial control is intended to ensure that assets are safeguarded, transactions are authorised and properly recorded and material errors or irregularities are either prevented or would be detected in a timely manner.
-It is based on a framework of regular management information, financial regulations, administrative procedures (including segregation of duties), management and supervision, and a system of delegation and accountability.
+Within the overall control arrangements, the system of internal financial control is intended to ensure that assets are safeguarded, transactions are authorised and properly recorded and material errors are detected and corrected.
+The system is based on a framework of management information, financial regulations, administrative procedures (including segregation of duties), management and supervision, and a system of delegation and accountability.
 The system includes:

-- Financial management is supported by comprehensive financial regulations and codes, - Comprehensive budgeting systems, and detailed guidance for budget holders. - Regular reviews of periodic and annual financial reports which indicate financial performance against the forecasts, - Setting targets to measure financial and other performance,

-The preparation of regular financial reports that indicate actual expenditure against the forecasts.
+- Financial management is supported by comprehensive financial regulations and codes, - Comprehensive budgeting systems, and detailed guidance for budget holders, - Regular reviews of periodic and annual financial reports which indicate financial performance against the forecasts, - Setting targets to measure financial and other performance, - The preparation of regular financial reports that indicate actual expenditure against the forecasts,